ThomasMertes/seed7/src/read_me.txt

-    findid.c   Procedures to maintain the identifier table. error.c    Submit normal compile time error messages. infile.c   Procedures to open, close and read the source file. symbol.c   Maintains the current symbol of the scanner. info.c     Procedures for compile time info.
+    findid.c   Procedures to maintain the identifier table. error.c    Submit normal compile time error messages. infile.c   Procedures to open, close and read the source file. libpath.c  Procedures to manage the include library search path. symbol.c   Maintains the current symbol of the scanner. info.c     Procedures for compile time info.
     stat.c     Procedures for maintaining an analyze phase statistic.